yadev64/DOS_GUI/README.md

 # DOS_GUI

-In this hobby project, we try to build a simple GUI for the much beloved MS DOS.
+In this project, we try to build a simple GUI for the much beloved MS DOS.
 Development and testing has been done in Turbo C++ running on DOS BOX environment.

+This is purely a hobby project, which was done to explore the capabilities of Graphics.H and to understand the efforts put in by engineers who used to build graphical interfaces with just C/C++ back in the golden age of computers.
+This greatly helped me to understand how to draw and translate graphical objects mathematically :)

+Year of development: 2016

 ## Screenshots